 When purchasing power cords, You will need to check for labels that signify that the product has been tested and inspected in an independent laboratory.
 Also, you can check the back of the packaging, where you will find information about the materials from the cord fabricated along with safety testing data.

 Also, you will need to make sure the power cord is built to handle the amount of wattage required to run your equipment safely and efficiently.
 First, you have to look for the cord’s gauge on its tag or the packaging.
 The lower number indicates that the cord can handle a larger current, whereas a higher number signals the opposite.
 And do not forget to check the label or ask a licensed electrician whether this cord is used indoors or outdoor, or both depending on where your equipment will be operating.

 Regularly Check the Panel Box and Transformers

-Likewise, precautionary measures should be taken both inside and outside of the building.
-Having licensed electricians check breaker boxes and control panels periodically lessens the chance of a disaster occurring.
+Likewise, precautionary measures should be taken inside and outside the building.
+Having licensed electricians check breaker boxes and control panels periodically lessen the chance of a disaster occurring.
 It includes inspecting switches for discoloration (which signals faulty wiring) or for normal age, wear, and tear along with circuit breakers to ensure they’re still performing at a peak level.
 In addition to checking this area where the electricity was first installed, they or employees of your local utility company can check transformers and power lines that are located within the proximity of the premises to make sure they are still in a safe condition.
 Just the same, you should call the utility company immediately if you see a downed line or a damaged transformer.

 If you are in a situation of working from home, you can order a biannual inspection of your box at the very least.
 Plus, for additional reassurance, you can call your utility company to inquire about the frequency and depth of Inspections in your neighborhood.